 Following the sheet pull, a second sheet tensioning tube should be installed into the trailing sheet pocket.
 The sheet should then be tensioned to the appropriate location as detailed on the project drawings using the required number (typically 4no.) ratchet straps.
-Fasten the ratchet straps evenly from both sides down to the designed location.
+Tension the sheet fully by first using the inner ratchet straps (1) followed by the outer ratchet straps (2).
 Care must be taken not to overtighten as this may damage the sheets on supporting components.

 Suitable locations to tension the sheet to include scaffold ledgers or a continuous tube running along the beam.
-Continuous tubes can be made using the continuous tube connector (UAOO27) or the eaves tube holder (UAOO16 or UAOO17).
+Continuous tubes can be made using the continuous tube connector (UA0027) or the eaves tube holder (UA0016 or UA0017).

-Tie Bar Installation
+3.9 Tie Bar Installation